Taking action to find a better balance

 Reckoning up…

-a.
-Do a basic reckoning up of how many hours you’re spending on different areas in a typical week: work; friends; family; dealing with domestic “stuff”; exercise; time out to be on your own; and, if you’re in a relationship, the time you’re spending with that person.
-Get the facts down onto paper.
+1. For a couple of weeks track how many hours you’re spending on the different areas of your life: work; friends; family; life admin; exercise; time out to rest or do something you enjoy; and, if you’re in a relationship, the time you’re spending with your person.
+Getting the facts down onto paper or a screen can be a real eye opener and increase your motivation to make changes.

 What are you telling yourself?